On a sunny day, Arequipa shimmers.

 The chalky white buildings which dominate the historical centre, built from volcanic rock, are of a distinctly European flavour and if you can block out the constant din from chugging exhausts on delapidated collectivos, one could be forgiven for thinking you've taken the wrong turn and ended up in Spain; it is undoubtedly the prettiest of Peru's cities (sorry Cusco).

 It also happens to form a central part of every visitor's travel itinerary.
-Due to its proximity to Cusco and its status as the departure or recuperation point for anyone planning a few days hiking the Colca Canyon or crossing to/from Chile, you're bound to spend a few days here.
+Due to its proximity to Cusco and its status as the departure or recuperation point for anyone planning two or three days hiking the Colca Canyon or crossing to/from Chile, you're bound to spend a few days here.